PeARSearch/PeARS-OMD/README.md

 ##### 5. Choose your languages

 The list of available languages is also set in *app/static/conf/pears.ini*.
 Currently, the languages that are available out-of-the-box are English, French, Russian, and Slovenian.
 If you would like all of these language to be available, enter "en,fr,ru,sl" as the value.
+Please note that the order of the language matters for certain things: it plays a role in the ordering of search results, and the first language in the list is used as a fallback if `langdetect` can't recognize a document's language as one of the installed languages.

 ##### 6. Run your pear!